Slatwall has come a long way.

 Are Slatwall Accessories Interchangeable?

-In the vast majority of cases, if something is advertised as a ‘slat wall accessory’, it’ll work no matter who made your slatwall panels.
+In most cases, if manufacturer’s advertise something as a ‘slat wall accessory’, it’ll work no matter who made your slatwall panels.

 Avoid Wood Slatwall Fixtures